enel-gdh-educational/katacoda-scenarios/fundamentals-of-linux/fundamentals-of-linux-package-manager/step2.md

 Do you want to continue?
 [Y/n]
 ````

+Depending on how old is your system, the command may need to download and install several hundreds MBs of data.
+Actually running this command is not essential for this exercise.

 Sometimes, after an upgrade, some old packages become obsolete and are unused.
 They can be deleted to free up some space on the disk.
 To do that, just run